mistudioio/gpa-calculator/README.md

 # gpa-calculator

-In the real world, the top portion populates data from the database:
+In a real-world scenario, the top portion populates data from the database:
 <ul>
  <li>'Student Name'</li>
  <li>'Hours Earned to Date' - now hard coded.</li>